 The Guidance reminds employers of various tenets of New York City’s ban on age discrimination, including that the prohibition:

-- covers employers with four or more employees and/or independent contractors, and applies to all types of employees (e.g., full-time, part-time, etc.), freelancers, independent contractors, and interns (whether paid or unpaid), as well as job applicants;
+- covers employers with four or more employees and/or independent contractors, and applies to all types of employees (e.g., full-time, part-time, etc.), freelancers, independent contractors, and interns (whether paid or unpaid), as well as job candidates;

 - is broader in some respects than its federal or state counterpart, and is to be liberally construed;